hadarshloosh/DL-project/README.md

 2. using this model as a part of a larges net which also include translation into a different language (for example it can be use in order to let people that speaks different language to be able to communicate).
 3. use this model in order to translate words and sentences.
 4. build a model that can "translate" from video (clip the video into picture and the use our model/ use yolo, ect..)
+5. you can use this model to use it in different image prossesing and labeling as you wish. (remeber to change the num class, the data+label)

 **References:**